-Organisations should focus on proactive reduction of common stressors and increasing staff resilience, as well as on helping employees who are experiencing stress.
-Where possible, reasonable adjustments should be made to help people stay in work, or make an effective return to work after a period of absence.
+Organisations should focus on proactively reducing some of the common causes of stress, as well as building staff resilience, and supporting employees who are experiencing stress.
+Where possible, reasonable adjustments should be made to help people stay in work or make an effective return to work after a period of stress-related absence.

-Stress in an employee’s personal life, for example due to financial worries, loss of a loved one or a change in their circumstances, can of course have an effect on performance at work.
 Many workplace initiatives can help people to manage stress, whatever the cause.
-Ultimately, building employee resilience and supporting staff experiencing stress can help retain a talented person and enable them to perform at their best in the long-term.
+Stress in an employee’s personal life, for example due to financial worries, loss of a loved one or a change in circumstances, can understandably influence performance at work because people don’t necessarily leave their worries at home.
+This means employers and managers treating people as individuals and helping them to balance their work and personal responsibilities.
+Ultimately, building employee resilience and supporting staff experiencing stress can help retain a valued employee and enable them to perform at their best in the long-term.

 What is work-related stress?